 What is iron deficiency?

-Iron deficiency is a type of anaemia where the blood is lacking in healthy red blood cells that are responsible for transporting oxygen to the various tissues in the body – also known as haemoglobin.
-Iron is an essential component in the production of such cells and their ability to efficiently carry oxygen in the blood; a lack of which results in atypical hair loss.
+Iron deficiency can cause anemia, where the blood is lacking in healthy red blood cells that are responsible for transporting oxygen to the various tissues in the body.
+Iron is an essential component in the production of hemoglobin, which carries oxygen in the blood.

 If you suspect your hair loss is an outcome of iron deficiency, consulting your doctor will allow for a proper diagnosis, appropriate treatment and dosage, and additional tests if necessary.
 As tempting as it may seem, self-diagnosis and treating yourself with iron supplements is not the way to go.
 Excessively overloading your body with iron can cause a whole host of unwanted complications including liver damage, heart disease and diabetes, even in cases of mild overload.